rajnandan1/kener/docs/how-it-works.md

 ## Site.yaml

 This is the configuration file for your site.
-This is where you define the name of your site, the look and feel of your site etc
+This is where you define the name of your site, the look and feel of your site etc. Read more about it [here](/docs/customize-site)

 ## Monitors.yaml

 This is the configuration file for your monitors.
 This is where you define the monitors you want to show on your site.
+Read more about it [here](/docs/monitors)